springernature/frontend-toolkits/context/design-tokens/README.md

 > Salesforce, Lightning Design System
 ## The design tokens workflow

+Make sure that:

-Make sure you are in the `design-tokens` directory.
-You will then need to make sure you are using the correct version of node (`12.0.0`) and that all dependencies are installed.
+- you are in the `design-tokens` directory
+- you are using the correct version of node (`12.0.0`)
+- all dependencies are installed

 ```bash
 nvm use